 On August 15, the POWs knew something was going on when the Japanese held a meeting.
 The Japanese men were sad and the Japanese women cried.
 They also seemed not to care if the POWs did any work, so the POWs took it easy.
 On August 17 and 18, the POWs were told they did not have to work.
 Finally, the guards came to the barracks and told the POWs that the war was over.
 Then the guards vanished from the camp.
 The Japanese civilians began bringing food to them.

-The Swiss Red Cross arrived at the camp on September 5 and began to make the arrangements for the POWs to leave the camp.
+The POWs were working when the news of the surrender reached them.
+From the looks on the Japanese faces, they knew the news was true.
+The Swiss Red Cross arrived at the camp on September 5 and began to make arrangements for the POWs to leave the camp.
 Later in the day, the POWs were taken to the train station and put on trains.
 Once on the train, they were given three days of k-rations for the trip, but the POWs ate the rations the first night on the train.
 When they got to Tokyo, most of the POWs were sick from overeating.
+At the docks, they boarded the U.S.S.
+Rescue for medical exams.
+The official date of liberation was September 9, 1945.
+Many men were returned to the Philippine Islands for medical treatment.
+Frank remained there until late September.
 From there, they were sent to a bay 200 miles south of Tokyo and boarded the U.S.S.
 Rescue.

 He was discharged from the Army on November 27, 1945, with the rank of staff sergeant.
+He married and became the father of a daughter and three sons.
 He would later live at 3010 North 13th Street in Grand Junction, Colorado, where he died on October 23, 2001.